 Renewal Cycle: 12 months

-Specific Fulfillment Requirements: 3 mandatory hours (risk management), 6 elective hours
+Specific Fulfillment Requirements: 6 mandatory hours (topics designed annually by the North Dakota Real Estate Commission), 6 elective hours

 Ohio Real Estate Continuing Education Requirements